swaptacular/swpt_accounts/README.rst

 2. Creditors can re-configure existing accounts.
-Notably, creditors can schedule accounts for deletion, and specify an amount on the account that can be considered negligible.
+Notably, creditors can schedule accounts for deletion, and specify an amount on the account, that is considered negligible.

 3. Creditors can safely delete existing accounts with debtors.
 The emphasis is on *safely*.
-When the balance on the account is not zero, deleting the account may result in a loss of non-negligible amount of money (tokens of the digital currency).
-Even if the balance had been negligible at the moment of the deletion request, there might be a pending incoming transfer to the account, which would be lost had the account been deleted without the necessary precautions.
+When the balance on one account is not zero, deleting the account may result in a loss of non-negligible amount of money (tokens of the digital currency).
+Even if the balance had been negligible at the moment of the deletion request, there might had been a pending incoming transfer to the account, which would be lost had the account been deleted without the necessary precautions.
 To achieve safe deletion, the account should be scheduled for deletion, and the system will take care to delete the account when (and if) it is safe to do so.

 4. Creditors can transfer money (tokens of a digital currency) from their account to other creditors' accounts.
-Note that transfers are possible only between account in the same currency (that is: same debtor).
-The transfer follows the "two phase commit" paradigm.
-First the transfer is *prepared*, and then *finalized* (committed or dismissed).
-A successfully prepared transfer, guarantees a very high probability for success of the eventual subsequent *commit*.
-This paradigm allows many transfers to be committed atomically.
+Transfers are possible only between account in the same currency (that is: same debtor).
+The execution of the transfer follows the "two phase commit" paradigm.
+First the transfer should be *prepared*, and then *finalized* (committed or dismissed).
+A successfully prepared transfer, gives a very high probability for success of the eventual subsequent *commit*.
+With this paradigm many transfers to be committed atomically.

 5. Creditors receive notification events for every transfer in which